MY-BLOODY-VALENTlNE/tuichuff/README.md

 <img src="https://github.com/tuichuf/tuichuf/blob/54f7a277774ff6583c9283a9b5ebd4c3fb1ab1eb/nice%20and%20sparkly%20red.gif" width="350">
 </p>

-## im tuichuf / tui / tuichiffre / tuichufmaxxing depending on where you find me, but i have many variants of names with 'tui' in it
+# im tuichuf / tui / tuichiffre / tuichufmaxxing depending on where you find me, but i have many variants of names with 'tui' in it
 - Currently working on this (sorta) + my neocity site (MAIN)
 - Currently learning how to use neocity! getting used to css + html

-i'm genderfluid, ANY PRONOUNS ARE FINE!! and i have a very wonderful boyfriend
+## BASIC DNI!!! + if youre in the forsaken fandom or anything else problematic

 <p align="center">
 <img src="https://github.com/tuichuf/tuichuf/blob/6e25f9f75fa5b2aab59f05962d876aab1f5b1c5c/small%20gold%20cross.gif" width="30">